G1Gautam/sample-java-project/README.md

 sections of build.xml that I don't care about for that particular project, set the project properties, clear out the sample sources, and get to work.
+## This line is adde dto show Git Pull Command

 ## Setup